de-husk/cosm-orc/README.md

     key: Key::Mnemonic("word1 word2 ...".to_string()),
 };

-// `./artifacts` is a directory that contains the rust optimized wasm files.
+// Build + optimize all smart contracts in current workspace
-//
+// This will save the optimized wasm files in `./artifacts` cosm_orc.optimize_contracts("./Cargo.toml")?;

 // NOTE: currently cosm-orc is expecting a wasm filed called: `cw20_base.wasm`
 // to be in `/artifacts`, since `cw20_base` is used as the contract name in the instantiate()/query() calls below: cosm_orc.store_contracts("./artifacts", &key)?;